Jewish Berlin – 6 Essential Sights

 This indoor/outdoor museum on the site of the former headquarters of the Gestapo and SS is an essential visit.
 After the war, the original buildings were pretty much destroyed and razed to the ground.
 Later, the Berlin Wall border between East and West was exactly at this location and 200 meters of the Wall at Niederkirchnerstraße – which marked the border between the districts of Mitte (East Berlin) and Kreuzberg (West Berlin) – have been preserved.
 Along the wall is the outdoor portion of the museum that documents the rise of the Nazi Party and its rule in German politics.
 The indoor documentation center was opened in 2010 and houses the permanent exhibition: Topography of Terror: Gestapo, SS and Reich Security Main Office on Wilhelm- and Prinz-Albrecht-Straße and temporary exhibitions.

 The synagogue was first inaugurated in 1866 and features the oriental-influenced architecture that was popular at the time.
 It was the largest synagogue in Germany with 3,200 seats.
 Heavily damaged by Allied bombing in World War II, the synagogue was essentially demolished in 1958, except for the front façade and entrance.
-In 1995 it was reopened as a museum and center for preserving and fostering Jewish culture showing the history of the synagogue and of Jewish life in Berlin.
+In 1995, it was reopened as a museum and as a center for preserving and fostering Jewish culture.
+It also depicts the history of the synagogue and of Jewish life in Berlin.

 Otto Weidt’s Workshop for the Blind